jmandel/ehi-living-manual/src/chapters/01-intro.md

 Each pattern builds on the previous ones.
 By the end of Part 1, you'll possess a mental toolkit that transforms Epic's seemingly complex database into a predictable, navigable system.

-Let's begin with the most fundamental pattern of all: how Epic represents simple lists.
+Let's begin by understanding the architecture that shapes everything else: Epic's dual-database system.